TorFX is one of many money transfer companies available to you when it comes to international money transfers.

 With intermediary fees, these are out of the control of TorFX.

-It’s simply a small fee taken by the bank in between TorFX and your bank for receiving the transfer, and is standard practice across the industry.
+This small fee is taken by the bank in between TorFX and the bank who receives the transfer.
+This is standard practice across the industry.

 TorFX service, features and availability